Ascend/tools_1/ais-bench_workload/tool/ais_infer/README_EN.md

 ## Overview
 This document introduces ais-bench referencing tool, which includes front-end and back-end parts.
-The back-end is developed based on C ++ to realize the general referencing function.
+The back-end is developed based on C++ to realize the general referencing function.
 The front end is developed based on Python to realize the function of user interface.

 ## Environment Setup